Erika Umeda: 2005–2009: Cute

 In 2004, Berryz Kobo was created with the intention of rotating all of the members of Hello!
 Project Kids to make time for school, but the idea was later scrapped, and the remaining girls who were not chosen were rebranded under the name Cute on June 11, 2005.
 On August 1, 2009, Hello!
 Project announced that Umeda was graduating from the company on October 25, 2009, the last day of Cute's concert tour, to become a fashion model.

 2010–present: Solo career

 In 2010, Umeda was signed into a model agency called Illume Models.
 She made her runaway debut in Girls Award Summer 2010 and continued to appear as a regular model at every seasonal show until 2013.
 She also appeared at the Tokyo Girls Collection Spring/Summer 2012 show.

 In 2013, Umeda left modeling to return to music and signed with Brand-New Music.
 She released her first solo album Erika on February 12, 2014, with the lead single "Crush On You."
 In 2018, she became the advisor for the girl group Turtle Lily.

 Personal life

 On August 15, 2021, Umeda announced on her blog and Instagram account that she had married Hirokasu Goto, a radio personality from Niigata Prefecture, and that she was pregnant with their first child.
-Their little boy was born on January 1, 2022.
+Their son was born on January 1, 2022.